Suzanna-Linn/slua/docs/upcoming.md

 end</code></pre>

 Advantages of **export** compared to **return**
-- Boilerplate: just prefix top-level variables/functions with export, no need to define a local table, bind methods to it, and manually return it.
+- Boilerplate: we just prefix top-level variables/functions with export, no need to define a local table, bind methods to it, and manually return it.
 - Reassignability: exported values are immutable, protecting them from accidental reassignment.
 - Performance Optimizations: immutability unlocks cross-module inlining and constant folding.